 Whether you're trying to get as immersed as possible in solo gaming sessions, or seeking any little advantage in the world of multiplayer modes, a good-quality gaming headset can really change your prospects drastically.

 However, the range of headsets available for each console is subtly different, and they're often not compatible across all devices.
-Lucky for you, we've been exhaustively testing headsets for PlayStation consoles specifically over recent weeks, to work out which are the very best if you're an owner of Sony's console, or are picking up a new PS5.
+Lucky for you, we've been exhaustively testing headsets for PlayStation consoles specifically, to work out which are the very best if you're an owner of Sony's console, or are picking up a new PS5.
 All the headsets we've picked should work on both the PS4 and PS5, although going for a wired option is the most surefire way to guarantee this.

-How can I connect a headset to my PS4?
+How can I connect a headset to my PS5 or PS4?

 If you're opting for a wired headset (where you'll generally get better sound quality for the price), your life should be very simple.
-In most cases, headsets can connect via a 3.5mm jack to your PS4 controller to get game and chat audio easily.
-Some more premium headsets might instead opt for an optical audio cable via a passthrough, but these will come with detailed instructions of how to set the system up.
+In most cases, headsets can connect via a 3.5mm jack to your PS4 or PS5 controller to get game and chat audio easily.
+Some more premium headsets might instead opt for an optical audio cable via a passthrough, but these will come with detailed instructions of how to set the system up (and will most likely be an issue of the PS5, which has no optical audio port at all).

-The PS4 also supports wireless headsets in a few different ways, making it a bit more adaptable than Microsoft's Xbox One.
+The PS5 and PS4 also support wireless headsets in a few different ways.
 For one thing, if your headphones have Bluetooth they should in theory be able to connect to the console, via its settings - however, due to the way Sony sets up its Bluetooth connections, don't expect any old pair of Bluetooth headphones to work.
-Really, only specifically-branded PS4-compatible options will work properly.
+Really, only specifically-branded PlayStation-compatible options will work properly.